 Students must complete the application process to be considered for a scholarship.
 Students are eligible to receive scholarships multiple years, but must apply each academic year.
 As a student at KU, you may apply for School of Education and Human Sciences scholarship if you are:

 - A graduate student admitted to a campus-based graduate program or a fully-online doctoral student in the School of Education and Human Sciences who has begun coursework and who will be enrolled in at least six credit hours per term for the following academic year*; or

-- An undergraduate student who has been admitted to a professional program in the School of Education and Human Sciences and is enrolled in at least 12 credit hours per term for the following academic year*.
+- A sophomore, junior, or senior undergraduate who has been admitted to a professional program in the School of Education and Human Sciences and is enrolled in at least 12 credit hours per term for the following academic year*.

 Though scholarships are available to all types of School of Education and Human Sciences students, certain circumstances restrict eligibility: